Ragnyll/DServ/README.md

 `npm install`

+**note if mongodb is not installed correctly with npm then it will need to be installed with `sudo apt-get install mongodb-server`**

+create a /data directory in the root project directory with `mkdir /data` and point mongodb at /data with `mongod --dbpath=/data`.

 Runs off nginx to make port externally accessible.
 Install nginx with `sudo apt-get install nginx` and start with `sudo service nginx start`